-Abstract: Estimates from labor market surveys across various developing countries suggest that anywhere between 5-25% of scheduled worker days are lost to absence.
+Abstract: Anywhere between 5-20% of scheduled worker days are lost to absence in firms in developing countries.
 High worker absenteeism may adversely impact firm outcomes as firms bear large costs in coping with unanticipated absences.
-Simultaneously, common labor regulations implemented for workers' welfare could have the unintended consequence of dampening firms' coping strategies.
+Simultaneously, common labor regulations implemented for workers' welfare may dampen firms' coping strategies.
 Guided by a model of workers' decisions about absence and firms' decisions about worker turnover, I examine the impact of absenteeism on firm outcomes, and its dependence on labor regulations.
-I use a large panel dataset from manufacturing firms in India, where worker absenteeism remains a severe problem despite strong economic growth in recent years.
+I use a large panel dataset from Indian manufacturing firms, where worker absenteeism remains a severe problem despite strong economic growth in recent years.
 First, I show, using both a fixed effects and instrumental variables approach, that firms' coping mechanisms cannot fully make up for workers' absences: firms lose about 0.14% of mandays worked for a 1% increase in absenteeism, primarily from the workers who work directly on the production lines.
 Correspondingly, firm revenue and profits fall by 0.21% and 0.30% respectively, for every percent increase in absenteeism.
 These effects are even greater in magnitude than other inputs risks faced by the firm, including credit and import shocks.
 Then, interacting absence with spatial variation in the regulatory structure that governs hiring and firing of workers, I find that firms fire more workers and hire new workers in response to absenteeism, particularly in states with less stringent labor regulations.
 Firms in states with less stringent regulations are able to mitigate between a third and half of the negative impact of worker absence.